hymnis/dsul-python/README.md

 ## Hardware

-The hardware used is an Arduino connected to a Neopixel module.
+The hardware used is an Arduino connected to a NeoPixel module.
 The project was developed using an Arduino Nano, but should work on most models as long as the firmware fit and it has enough RAM for the number of LED's used in the module.

 The firmware project is available at [hymnis/dsul-arduino](https://github.com/hymnis/dsul-arduino).